Last tested: June 2026.

 Here is what makes Taskade Genesis fundamentally different from Turbo AI:

 Workspace-native dashboards.
 Every dashboard you build in Taskade Genesis is a project.
 Projects live inside workspaces where teams collaborate in real time.
 You can switch between a Table view for raw data, a Board view for Kanban-style tracking, a Mind Map view for brainstorming relationships, or a Gantt view for timeline dependencies — all on the same underlying data.
 Turbo AI gives you one chart.
-Taskade gives you eight views of the same reality.
+Taskade gives you seven views of the same reality.

 100+ integrations for live data.
 Connect your dashboard to Stripe for revenue, PostHog for product analytics, Google Search Console for SEO, Gmail for support tickets, Slack for team communication, and dozens more.
 Data flows into your Taskade project through reliable automation workflows — no manual CSV uploads, no copy-pasting from spreadsheets.